Building Marble Machine 2

 Making the gears

-Once I had the two large gears cut, and more holes drilled into them, I jigged everything up with some pieces of wood roughly cut to guide the marbles between the wheels.
+Once I had the two large gears cut and more holes drilled into them, I jigged up everything with some roughly cut pieces of wood to guide the marbles between the wheels.
 Everything worked nicely.

 gear theeth

 The next thing I needed was an actual drive gear.
-The drive gear had to be much smaller, and on account of that would be stressed a bit more, so I decided to inset the teeth into the plywood, rather than just using the randomly grained rough plywood edges.
+The drive gear had to be much smaller, and on account of that would be stressed a bit more, so I inset the teeth into the plywood, rather than just using the randomly grained rough plywood edges.

-I cut a plywood circle to the minor diameter of the gear. then I jigged something up to cut the slots on my table saw.
+I cut a plywood circle to the minor diameter of the gear.
+Next I jigged something up to cut the slots on my table saw.
 The whole jig was mounted on my crosscut gadget, which slides in the T-slot.
 I used two cheap 7 1/2" skillsaw blades stacked as a poor man's dado blade for this purpose.

 Then I cut some hardwood to the exact thickness of the slots, cut it into small squares, and pressed the individual pieces into the slots of the gar.
 Then I rounded the edges of the teeth a bit with a knife, and my drive gear was complete.